meri-imperiumi/dashboard/README.md

 * Raspberry Pi (tested with 3B+,3B, 400 and Zero W)
 * Python 3
 * Working installation of Signal K, including plugins providing data to be displayed on the display
+	* The default configuration of the display expects data from the following plugins (to get more data to showcase)
+		- Derived Data
+		- Calculate boat and wind speed averages
+		- Open Weather Forcast
 * Waveshare e-ink display such as [WaveShare 4.2inch e-paper module](https://www.waveshare.com/wiki/4.2inch_e-Paper_Module)

 ## Setup